elastic/apm/specs/agents/configuration.md

 ### Zero-configuration support

-To decrease initial setup costs per application,
+To decrease onboarding friction,
-APM agents should not require any configuration to be set in order to start sending data to a local APM Server.
+APM agents should not require any configuration to send data to a local APM Server.
-After the initial onboarding, users can still customize settings if the defaults aren't fitting but that should not stand in the way of the initial onboarding process.
+After onboarding, users can customize settings for which the defaults aren't appropriate.

 Agents should be able to auto-detect the APM Server endpoint by just defaulting to `http://localhost:8200/`.